jackiehyu/FCD-S22-62275/Suzie_Jackie/README.md

 The _Grasshopper_ script uses:
   - Lunchbox

-Install these dependencies and then open the `.gh` file in Rhino3D.
+Install the dependency and then open the `.gh` file in Rhino3D.